Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Secret key generation with no error: Single-shot case

-Indeed, the number $v(\sigma)$ is only polynomial when $\sigma$ is i.i.d.
-However, otherwise, it does not behaves polynomially concerning the system size when the system size increases.
-On the other hand, the number $\lambda(\sigma)$ is decided only by the ratio between the maximum and the minimum eigenvalues.
-In many cases, we can expect that the number $\lambda(\sigma)$ behaves linearly concerning the system size when the system size increases.
+Indeed, the number $v(\sigma_E)$ in crease at most polynomially when $\sigma_E$ is i.i.d.
+However, otherwise, it does not generally behaves polynomially with respect to the system size when the system size increases.
+On the other hand, the number $\lambda(\sigma_E)$ is decided only by the ratio between the maximum and the minimum eigenvalues.
+In many cases, we can expect that the number $\lambda(\sigma_E)$ behaves linearly with respect to the system size when the system size increases.

-Similarly, adapting suitable approximate smoothing for R\'{e}nyi entropy of order $2$ to Lemma \ref{Lem9-q}, under the $\epsilon$-almost dual universal$_2$ condition, we can evaluate the average of the universal composability criterion by using the conditional R\'{e}nyi entropy $H_{1+s}(A|E| \rho^{A,E} \|\sigma^E )$ and the function $\phi(t|A|E| \rho^{A,E} ) $ as follows.